-- Add sugar, corn syrup, vanilla and salt and increase heat to medium.
+- Add sugar, corn syrup, vanilla and salt to the butter and increase the heat to medium.
 Cook and stir until sugar is dissolved.

-- Pour chocolate, sugar mixture and cream into a large bowl and mix to combine (use your hand mixer or stand mixer again if you can)
+- Pour the chocolate, the sugar mixture and heavy cream into a large bowl and mix to combine (use your hand mixer or stand mixer again if you can)

 - Place bowl of frosting in the fridge for a few minutes to help cool.

-- Once frosting is cooled and thickening, beat until frosting is light and fluffy (use paddle attachment if you have it - on medium speed) about 2 minutes.
+- Once the frosting is cooled and thickening, beat until the frosting is light and fluffy (use paddle attachment if you have it - on medium speed) about 2 minutes.

-- Frost one layer of cake, then add another layer of cake and frost the top of the layer, then add the final layer and frost the top.
-Spread the remaining frosting evenly over the sides of the cake.
+- Place one layer of cake on a cake stand or plate.
+Spread frosting evenly over the top of the cake layer.
+Add another layer of cake and frost.
+Then the top layer of cake and more frosting.
+Spread remaining frosting evenly over the sides of the cake.

 - Sprinkle the top of the cake with chocolate shavings, or chocolate chips if desired.